rust-lang/reference/src/expressions/operator-expr.md

 a [pointer](types.html#pointer-types) it denotes the pointed-to location.
-If the expression is of type `&mut T` and `*mut T`, and is either a local variable, a (nested) field of a local variance or is a mutable [place expression], then the resulting place can be assigned to.
+If the expression is of type `&mut T` and `*mut T`, and is either a local variable, a (nested) field of a local variance or is a mutable [place expression], then the resulting memory location can be assigned to.
 Dereferencing a raw pointer requires `unsafe`.

 On non-pointer types `*x` is equivalent to `*std::ops::Deref::deref(&x)` in an [immutable place expression context](expressions.html#mutability) and